johnmee/johnmee.com/pages/book-list.md

 A lot of what is described in the early years, and chapters, of this read was occuring not far from where I myself was, and the people I knew at the time, or do now.
 So it was quite naturally very interesting to me.
-"Wow, I know that guy" and "That was about the time I..." were fairly common thoughts, so I expect my appreciation of the content may be very different to others.
+"Wow, I know that guy" and "That was about the time I..." were fairly common thoughts, so I expect my appreciation of the content will be different to others.

-The opening third of this autobiography (effectively) was poignant and moving as the young Brett Davis commits himself to God and the mission, and forms a revolutionary counter-culture within a culture which has rejected, well, the "normal" culture.
+The opening third of this autobiography (effectively) was poignant and moving as the young Brett Davis commits himself to God and the mission, and forms a revolutionary counter-culture.
 It's a great read.

-Then as the organisation gets established and more people come to bear the story itself suffers considerably, as it devolves into a listing of who was who and doing what; no doubt to give everyone credit, there are certainly snippets of other people's stories as the movement becomes international, which maintain the interest, but are necessarily superficial.
-Fortunately it closes strong by returning to personal stories.
+Then as the organisation gets established and more people come to bear the story itself suffers.
+It devolves into a catalogue of who was who and what they were doing.
+Whilst it is commendable to give everyone credit, it becomes dull reading.
+There are snippets of people's stories as the movement becomes international, but interesting as they are, they are necessarily superficial.
+Fortunately it closes strong by returning to longer personal journeys.

-Fascinating start.
-Bit of a grind through the middle.
-Nice flourish to finish.
+A fascinating start.
+A grind through the middle.
+A nice flourish to finish.

 # 2019